The 13 Best Business VoIP Providers in 2019

 - Limited video conferencing

 Should you trust a company called Jive?
 The reviews say yes: Jive has nearly as many glowing critical quotes as the Radiohead discography, minus the pretentious lyricism.
-The Orem, Utah, VoIP provider has established a positive industry reputation since its launch in 2006, thanks mostly to its interface simplicity, focus on small business, and large array of telephone features that are available to all pricing tiers.
+The Orem, Utah, VoIP provider has established a positive industry reputation since its launch in 2006, thanks mostly to its interface simplicity, focus on small businesses, and large array of telephone features that are available to all pricing tiers.